oracle/pgql-lang/pages/pgql-1.3-spec.md

 and it would be ambiguous which one to use.
 For the same reason, a key is defined for the destination vertex table of the `Transactions` edge table.

-The keys for source and destination vertex tables consist of one or more columns fo the underlying edge table that uniquely identify a vertex in the corresponding vertex table.
+The keys for source and destination vertex tables consist of one or more columns of the underlying edge table that uniquely identify a vertex in the corresponding vertex table.
 If no key is defined for the vertex table, the key defaults to the underlying primary key, which is required to exist in such a case.

 The following example has a schema that has no primary and foreign keys defined at all: